ElrondDevGuild/.github/profile/README.md

 👉 [What kind of topics are most unclear, and what is the biggest obstacle to starting developing on Elrond?](https://github.com/orgs/ElrondDevGuild/discussions/2)\
 👉 [Would you like to become a curator of your repository here in the Guild?](https://github.com/orgs/ElrondDevGuild/discussions/4)

+**Remember** that we don't have any audits for smart contracts, and we can't provide any guarantees for any tool which will be linked or published here.
+Please review and understand the code first before using it in production.